Alberta Wellhead Incident: $215K in Fines for Torch Cutting Gone Wrong

 Who Paid

-Alberta OHS doesn't just go after the company.
+Under the Alberta Occupational Health and Safety Act, OHS doesn't just go after the company.
 They go after everyone in the chain:

 - Canlin Resources Partnership (site owner): $116,000 - ordered to develop a training program for safe use of oxy-acetylene torch systems